 Still, the quickest and most accurate way to determine the necessary capacity is to call your local HVAC specialist.
-If your home is in or near Charlottesville, VA, Fitch Services will come to your home, calculate the most efficient size, and provide you a fixed quote, all at no charge.
+If your home is in or near Charlottesville, VA, Fitch Services will come to your home, calculate the most efficient size, and provide you with a fixed quote, all at no charge.

-When comparing the actual cost of different heating and cooling units, the price tag and installation fee don’t tell the whole story.
+When comparing the cost of different heating and cooling units, the price tag and installation fee don’t tell the whole story.
 Also, consider the lifetime cost and potential savings.
 For example, energy savings realized over the life of a high-efficiency heat pump can dwarf what you might initially save on a less efficient unit.

-Upgrades, such as new ductwork can yield energy savings that more than offset the additional upfront expense.
+Upgrades, such as new ductwork, can yield energy savings that more than offset the additional upfront expense.
 Indeed, poorly constructed or damaged ductwork can result in significant heating and cooling loss.

 A programmable thermostat is an affordable upgrade that provides significant benefits.
 Schedule your thermostat to meet your home’s changing energy needs throughout the day.
 For example, in the summer, program cooler temps at night for sleeping and higher temps during the day when no one is home.
 A programmable thermostat can lower your energy bills with no sacrifice to your comfort.

 To reap the benefits of a high-efficiency heat pump, don’t overlook the upgrades your heating contractor recommends.